storacha/w3name/packages/client/README.md

 <h1 align="center">⁂<br/>w3name</h1>
 <p align="center">The JavaScript API client for <a href="TODO: Add web url">TODO: Add web url</a></p>

+Warning: This package is currently in beta and uses experimental features and could change at any time.
+The W3Name API is not yet prepared so currently calls will fail.

 ## Getting started

 Install the package using npm